hbenedek/hbenedek.github.io/_posts/2021-11-13-markowitz.md

 ---

 First we load the data from yahoo, we use yfinance to do so.
-In tickers we specify which stocks to load, start and end simply denotes the time window we are interested in, in our case we chose a twelwe-year period between 2008 and 2020.
+In tickers we specify which stocks to load, start and end simply denotes the time window we are interested in, in our case we chose a twelve-year period between 2008 and 2020.
 The parameter interval is set to 1m , this will load one data point in each month (the first business day of each month), for twelve years it is 156 data points per stock.
 We are only interested in the closing price after adjustments so we take the columns Adjusted Close from our dataframe.

 ```python
 from functools import partial